ni/labview-open-source/docs/governance/v2025.6/interface/GOVERNANCE-CHANGELOG.md

 - Added §5.3 defining discretionary and consensus-based SteerCo selection
 - Documented public entry point via LinkedIn post

+### 🧮 Scoring Formula Alignment

+#### §2025.05.31.7 `PRIORITY-SCORE.md`
+- Added new section §2.5 to define official scoring formula:
+  - **T-Shirt Size (complexity) + Priority Label (impact)**
+- Included points tables for both fields and sample combinations
+- Clarified that these values are used in the recertification automation pipeline and contributor scoreboards

 ---

 ## 📅 2025-05-22 – Governance Framework Refresh